Gabe Newell is launching a garden gnome into space

 Gabe Newell is launching a garden gnome into space for charity.

-For every person who watches the gnome launch online (live or within 24 hours of the launch), Newell will donate one dollar to the Paediatric Intensive Care Unit at Starship, a children's hospital in Auckland, New Zealand, where he's been staying since the start of the COVID-19 pandemic.
+For every person who watches the gnome launch online (live or within 24 hours of the launch), Newell will donate one dollar to the Paediatric Intensive Care Unit at Starship, a children's hospital in Auckland, New Zealand.
+Newell has been staying in the country since the start of the COVID-19 pandemic.

 Rocket Labs is launching Chompski "as part of a rideshare mission" from Launch Complex 1 in Mahia, New Zealand.
 The launch will occur sometime within 14 days of November 16 NZT.
 After depositing 30 satellites in orbit, the rocket is designed to reorient itself in orbit and reenter the atmosphere in such a way as to completely burn up, which makes Gnome Chompski's chances of survival "grim," says Newell.